 When people try to withdraw suddenly from long-term Xanax abuse, they could end up dealing with symptoms like hallucinations, seizures, or death.
 When people withdraw from benzos like Xanax, the first stage of symptoms is referred to as acute withdrawal, and this period can last for as long as 14 days.
 Some people have gone through the acute withdrawal process for as long as 28 days.
 This is usually the case for people who have been misusing Xanax for a long period of time.
 These people must go through the detox process under medical supervision in order to remain safe.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-Struggling with Xanax use disorder can be extremely frustrating and even life-threatening, but there are ways to go about it that can help keep you safe.
+Struggling with Xanax use disorder can be extremely frustrating and even life-threatening, but there are ways to get help.
 At Granite Recovery Centers, our goal is to help people get treatment for their substance use disorder so that they can reclaim their lives.
 We help people at various stages of the process.
-Whether you’ve tried but failed to stop using Xanax on your own, or you’ve been using Xanax as well as other drugs, we can help.

 During the intake process, we will take a look at everything, including your physical, mental, and emotional state.
-Sometimes, people who’ve been prescribed Xanax have other underlying issues or disorders like bipolar disorder or seizure disorders.
-Stopping Xanax could interfere with those disorders, so having all of this information on hand is key to ensuring that you detox safely.
+Sometimes, people who’ve been prescribed Xanax have other underlying issues or disorders like bipolar disorder or panic disorders.
+Stopping Xanax could interfere with those disorders, so having all of this information on hand is key.

 Some people even go through something called protracted withdrawal syndrome.
 These are withdrawal symptoms that last way beyond the initial withdrawal.
 In worst-case scenarios, these symptoms could last for years, and they include conditions like decreased appetite, anhedonia, lack of appetite, paranoia, psychotic depression, electric shock sensations, and more.
 These types of symptoms could exist in people who never had a psychiatric history prior to taking benzos.